Continental, Speedster, & Spyder!

 Page 33

-Drawing by Eric Strenger, who designed many Porsche brochures!
+Drawing by Eric Strenger, designer of many Porsche brochures!

 Page 34